 \section{Conclusion}

-In this paper, we have presented a recursion formula and several practical estimation formulae with high accuracy to calculated the number $h(n)$ of conjugate classes of derangements of order $n$, or the number of isotopy classes of $2\times n$ Latin rectangles.
+We have presented a recursion formula and several practical estimation formulae with high accuracy to calculated the number $h(n)$ of conjugate classes of derangements of order $n$, or the number of isotopy classes of $2\times n$ Latin rectangles.

-If we want to obtain the accurate value of $h(n)$, we can use the recursion formula \eqref{eq:hn-recursion} and write a program based on it, while sometimes (not always) we need to know the estimation value in the program for technique reason especially when we use a general programming language.
+If we want to obtain the accurate value of $h(n)$, we can use the recursion formula \eqref{eq:hn-recursion} and write a program based on it, while sometimes we need to know the estimation value in a program for technique reason especially when we use a general programming language.

 If we want to obtain the approximation value of $h(n)$ with high accuracy, we can use the formulae \eqref{eq:h(n)-estimation-2}, \eqref{eq:h(n)-estimation-I'g0}, \eqref{eq:h(n)-estimation-1}, etc.

 When $2\leqslant n\leqslant80$, we can use $I'_{\mathrm{g0}}(n)$ (Equation \eqref{eq:h(n)-estimation-I'g0}) , with a relative error less than 0.11\% (while $32\leqslant n\leqslant80$) or mainly 0 with very few exceptions (while $2\leqslant n\leqslant31$); when $n>80$, we can use $I'_{\mathrm{g2}}(n)$ (Equation \eqref{eq:h(n)-estimation-2}).